 The role of contextual knowledge

 And don’t get me wrong it is also crucial to give students the substantive knowledge they need to help them make sense of the past.
-After all how are they going to make sense and of different interpretations without some firm contextual knowledge?
+After all how are they going to make sense of different interpretations without some firm contextual knowledge?
 But, if we don’t ask our students to apply this knowledge then we are not really teaching the discipline of history just to learn lists and collect facts.

 Cognitive Scientist Daniel Willingham himself makes this point in Why don’t students like school.
 He argues that: